chrisstef/polyplace/README.md

 First of all, it is required to install Metamask wallet as a browser extension: https://metamask.io/

 Then you should configure Metamask to connect to your local blockchain.
 This requires the following:
-- Open Metamask
+- Open Metamask.
-- Open the Network Configuration panel
+- Open the Network Configuration panel.
-- Open Custom RPC
+- Open Custom RPC.
-- Conect to Matic Mumbai Testnet.
+- Connect to Matic Mumbai Testnet.

 Finally you just need to run the following command in your terminal to open the User Interface: